Existence of dust ion acoustic solitary wave and double layer solution at M = Mc: Introduction

-In the present investigation we have considered the problem of existence as well as the polarity of DIASWs and DIADLs in a nonthermal dusty plasma consisting of negatively charged dust grains, adiabatic positive ions and nonthermal electrons at the smallest possible value of the Mach number $M$.
-The Sagdeev potential approach\cite{Sagdeev66} has been considered to investigate the existence of solitary wave and double layer at $M=M_{c}$, where $M_{c}$ is the lower bound of the Mach number $M$, i.e., solitary wave and/or double layer solutions of the energy integral start to exist for $M>M_{c}$.
-In most of the earlier works, solitary wave and/or double layer solutions have been investigated for $M>M_{c}$.
-However, some recent investigations \cite{Verheest10b,Baluku10,Verheest10c,Baluku10a} have shown that finite amplitude solitary wave can exist at $M=M_{c}$ in the parameter regime where solitons of both polarities exist.
-The numerical observations \cite{Verheest10b,Baluku10,Verheest10c,Baluku10a} of the solitary wave solution of the energy integral at $M=M_{c}$, motivate us to investigate the existence of DIASW and DIADL.
-However, we have approach in a different way without considering the parameter regime of the system for $M>M_{c}$.
+In the present investigation we have considered the problem of existence as well as the polarity of Dust Ion Acoustic Solitary Waves (DIASWs) and Dust Ion Acoustic Double Layers (DIADLs) in a nonthermal dusty plasma consisting of negatively charged dust grains, adiabatic warm ions and nonthermal electrons at the smallest possible value of the Mach number $M$, where the Mach number ($M$) or equivalently, the dimensionless velocity ($M$) of the wave frame is defined by $M=\displaystyle \frac{U}{(L/T)}$, $L$ is a characteristic length and $T$ is a characteristic time.
+Therefore, if $M_{c}= \displaystyle \frac{C_{D}}{(L/T)}$, $M_{c}$ is the smallest possible value of the Mach number $M$ and $U=C_{D} \Leftrightarrow M=M_{c}$, and consequently, our aim is to investigate the existence and the polarity of DIA solitary structures when $M=M_{c}$.
+The Sagdeev potential approach [\citet{Sagdeev66}] has been considered to investigate the existence of solitary wave and double layer at $M=M_{c}$.
 Three basic parameters of the present dusty plasma system are $\mu$, $\alpha$ and $ \beta_{1}$, which are respectively the ratio of unperturbed number density of nonthermal electrons to that of ions, the ratio of average temperature of ions to that of nonthermal electrons, a parameter associated with the nonthermal distribution of electrons.
 Nonthermal distribution of electrons becomes isothermal one if $\beta_{1}=0$ and consequently, for isothermal electron species, the present dusty plasma contains only two basic parameters $\mu$ and $\alpha$.
-It has been found that solitary wave or double layer do not exist for $0<\mu<\mu_{p}$.
-For isothermal distributed electrons, PPSWs exist for $\mu_{p} \leq \mu <\mu_{c}$, whereas for all $\mu$ lies within $\mu_{c}<\mu\leq \mu_{T}$, there exist NPSWs.
-At $\mu = \mu_{c}$, no solitary wave or double layer solution is possible.
-However, there do not exists any double layer solution for isothermal electrons.
-For nonthermal distributed electrons, we have found two critical values of $\beta_{1}$, viz., $\beta_{1a}$ and $\beta_{c}$ are the upper bounds of $\beta_{1}$ for the existence of PPSWs and NPSWs, respectively.
-However, the coexistence of both NPSWs and PPSWs are not possible in the present system.
-Again, at $\beta_{1} = \beta_{c}$, no solitary wave or double layer solution is possible.
-We have also found the existence of negative potential double layer (NPDL) in a portion of the solution space.
-Depending on the nature of solutions of DIA waves, we have $\mu_{p}$, $\mu_{c}$, and $\mu_{r}$ such that the entire parametric space can be delimited into three subintervals of $\mu$, viz., $\mu_{p}\leq \mu < \mu_{c}$, $\mu_{c}<\mu<\mu_{r}$, and $\mu_{r}\leq \mu \leq \mu_{T}$.
-For each $\mu$ in $\mu_{r}\leq \mu \leq \mu_{T}$, there exists a value $\beta_{1c}$ of $\beta_{1}$, such that one can found the existence of NPDL.
-There is an interesting phenomena occur around the point $\beta_{1} = \beta_{1c}$.
-There exists a finite jump in amplitude of NPSWs at $\beta_{1} = \beta_{1c}$, the jump being the amplitude of the double layer exists at $\beta_{1} = \beta_{1c}$.
-The amplitude of NPSW decreases with increasing $\beta_{1}$ and ultimately, demolished at $\beta_{1} = \beta_{c}$.
-On the other hand, PPSW creates from $\beta_{1} = \beta_{c}$ and the amplitude of PPSW increases with $\beta_{1}$, having maximum amplitude at $\beta_{1} = \beta_{1a}$.
-Throughout the investigation we have considered $\mu_{T}$ as the upper bound of $\mu$, which is strictly less than 1, since for $\mu \rightarrow 1$, the effect of charged dust on DIA wave is negligible.
+Depending on the nature of existence DIA solitary structures, we have three cut off values $\mu_{p}$, $\mu_{c}$, and $\mu_{r}$ of $\mu$ and three cut off values $\beta_{1c}$, $\beta_{c}$ and $\beta_{1a}$ of $\beta_{1}$ such that the entire $\mu \beta_{1}$ parametric plane can be delimited into different regions of existence of DIA solitary structures at $M=M_{c}$.
+For any fixed value of $\alpha$, we have the following observations with respect to the cut off values $\mu$ and $\beta_{1}$: